Supply Chain Management Strategies for Retail Success: Insights from Dee Set

 Sustainability is also a growing priority.
 In recent tenders, environmental impact and corporate responsibility have taken centre stage, often outweighing cost considerations.
 While not all customers may require the same level of support, we can adapt our services to meet their specific needs.

-A: A great example to illustrate this process is an FSDU (Free Standing Display Unit).
+A: A great example to illustrate this kind of supply chain strategy is an FSDU (Free Standing Display Unit).
 Whether it’s a product, POS material, or an FSDU, the core principles remain consistent.

 In the retail sphere, both the retailer and the brand make significant investments in promotional space.
 For instance, a promotional window usually lasts between three to six weeks.
 Every day that this in-store promotion isn’t active is a lost opportunity for your investment to yield returns.